 Because the jar files and native libraries used by ArtiSynth are large, they are not stored in the Github repository.
 Instead, they must be downloaded separately.
-This can be done using the command updateArtisynthLibs, located in kartisynth_Home /bin.
-You can execute it from the command line like this:
+This can be done using the command updateArtisynthLibs.bat, located in <ARTISYNTH_HOME>\bin.
+You can execute it by double-clicking on it in a file-browser, or by opening a command console (CMD), navigating to <ARTISYNTH_HOME>, and entering the command